eklemis/jabar_digital/auth_node/README.md

 PGDATABASE_TEST=user-auth_test
 PGPASSWORD_TEST=supersecretpassword
 PGPORT_TEST=5432
 ```

-You can change the `PORT` and `HOST` as as you wish if still available on your server machine.
+You can change the `PORT` and `HOST` as you wish if still available on your server machine.

 ## Troubleshooting
 - Ensure PostgreSQL is running.
 - Check `.env` variables are correctly set.
 - Review logs in case of errors: `npm run start:dev`.

-## License
-This project is licensed under the MIT License.